WesselKroos/youtube-ambilight/README.md

 - Remove ambilight bleeding on the browser edges since Chrome 73
 - Split shadow settings into opacity and size
-- Resize, stop, start, other source events performance x Only horizontal ambilight setting
+- Resize, stop, start, other source events performance
-- Prevent video stutter in synchronized mode by temporary turning of the overlay when detecting stutter
+- Fix styles error Sentry
 - Fullscreen slider knob size
-- Fix error Sentry
 - Turn FPS on/off even when ambilight is turned off
-- Smooth Motion with seeking support
-- Buffer new frames for smoother motion
+- Render ambilight when paused
+- Smooth Motion with seeking support x Adjust the lowest spread setting to rendering only one canvas element x Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops x Buffer frames in video sync mode for smoother motion in the video x Prevent video stutter in synchronized mode by temporary turning of the overlay when detecting stutter x Only horizontal ambilight setting